simonuwe/oracle-apex-json-region/README.md

 ## Configuration in the APEX-page-designer

-To use the json-region-plugin in the APEX-page-designer create a region on your page and set the **type** tom **JSON-Region**.
+To use the json-region-plugin in the APEX-page-designer create a region on your page and set the **Type** to **JSON-Region**.
+In **Source** enter the name for the hidden JSON-item which is used in the torm

 The plugin provides in the configuration view input for configuring
-- the name of the dataitem containing the JSON
 - static JSON-schema used in the form
 - dynamic JSON-schema retrieved by a SQL-query.
 Make sure that the query returns a single row, disable the item when no row could be returned.
-- the width used in the form to display the JSON-data
+- the width used in the form to display the JSON-data (1-12)
+- The length-limit above which a **textarea** is used for string-items insted of the **text-field**.

 The **readonly** Attribute is supported for the JSON-item.